tagirsabirov/tagir.github.io/_posts/2019-10-12-basketball-experience.md

 layout: blog
 ---

+One activity in which I gained something by my involvement in it is the game of basketball.
+I gained persistence and teamwork by playing the game.
 I love basketball.
 It is my favorite sport and one of my favorite hobbies.
-The only problem I have with Basketball is that I started the sport
+The only problem I have with Basketball is that I started the sport only in 6th grade, and not earlier in life.

-One activity in which I gained something by my involvement in it is the game of basketball.
-I gained persistence and teamwork by playing the game.

 I started playing basketball in 6th grade.
 I hadn’t played it in 5th grade because it was my first year living in the United States.
 Before that, I had lived in the U.K. where basketball wasn’t as popular compared to soccer.
 As I started playing basketball, I was not very good.
-I still remember how I shot the ball with two hands while me and my classmates were playing knockout.
+I still remember how I shot the ball by pushing the ball with two hands while me and my classmates were playing knockout.
 I had only gained all the basic fundamentals by the end of 6th grade.
 I wanted to get better at basketball, so I kept trying and stayed persistent.

-By 7th grade, I could dribble and shoot the ball with mediocracy, but I did not have much game sense.
+By 7th grade, I could dribble and shoot the ball with some confidence, but I did not have much game sense.
 I wanted to play on a team.
-Unfortunately, as I wanted to do that, I fractured my arm trying to ride on a mechanical bull during Spring break.
-This not only stopped me from playing on an AAU team but also basketball for three months.
+Unfortunately, as I tried to do that, I fractured my arm while riding a mechanical bull during the spring break.
+It stopped me from playing basketball for three months.

 After Summer break, I finally started playing on an AAU team called YFE Elite.
 Playing on a team was different from streetball.
 There was more teamwork involved.
 On a team, the goal isn’t to show off how good you are at breaking someone’s ankles.
 It is to score more points than the other team, as a team.
 By playing on a team, I learned how to more efficiently pass the ball, screen, and coordinate with my teammates.
-Playing on a team taught me teamwork.

-Throughout the season, I wasn't the best player on my team, I tried my best, and tried to be humble and open-minded to change.
-In the end, we did not lose any games until our best shooter had a surgery.
-After that, we lost two games, and scored 3rd in the season.
+Because of joining a basketball team, I improved my teamwork skills.

+Basketball has taught me teamwork and persistence.
+These are both essential traits in life.
+Teamwork is important because it helps you coordinate with people to achieve goals more efficiently.
+Persistence matters because you need to have it to accomplish any goal in life.

 <p align="center">
 	<img src="/assets/blog/my-basketball-experience/basketball-game.jpg" alt="Basketball Game" class="img-responsive">